xhebox/bstruct/README.md

 there're three builtin functions:

 - 'view(..)': print every argument using fmt.Println
-- 'read(int)': will read n bytes from underlying reader and return an array.
+- 'read(int)': will read n bytes from underlying reader and return an array. only available when read.
-- 'fill(int)': will write n bytes to underlying writer.
+- 'fill(int)': will write n bytes to underlying writer. only available when write.
+- 'startcount()/stopcount() int64': like a stopwatch. stopcount return bytes readed. only available when read.

 and two variable: